 similar physical appearance

-This means that twin researchers and their critics don’t have to argue anymore about whether MZ and DZ environments are different, since almost everyone now agrees that they are different.
-Twin researchers nevertheless continue to maintain that the EEA is valid on the basis of four arguments, which I describe and deconstruct below.
+This means that twin researchers and their critics don't have to argue anymore about whether MZ and DZ environments are different, since almost everyone now agrees that they are different.
+Twin researchers nevertheless continue to maintain that the EEA is valid based on four arguments, which I describe and deconstruct below.

-Argument A fails because it is a sleight-of-hand “heads I win, tails you lose” circular argument that twin researchers cannot lose because they count both sides of the behavioral coin as genetic.
+Argument A fails because it is a sleight-of-hand "heads I win, tails you lose" circular argument that twin researchers cannot lose, because they count both the "nature" and "nurture" sides of the behavioral coin as nature (genetic).

 To identify only one of several problems with this argument, let's suppose that the environmental null hypothesis—which states that there are no genes for behavior—is true.
 In this case mating patterns would have no direct genetic influence on human behavior, and MZ > DZ would be completely caused by non-genetic factors.
 The claim that non-random mating patterns lead to a "modest understatement of the role of genes" circularly assumes in advance that the environmental null hypothesis is false.
 A twin study, however, is an experiment designed to test whether the environmental null hypothesis is false.
 The findings of this experiment cannot be based on a built-in assumption that it is false, especially since this assumption, once again, is based largely on genetic interpretations of previous twin studies.
 Theoretical sleight of hand scores a hat trick.

 Argument D: "MZ Twins Correlate Similarly on Psychological Tests Regardless of Whether They Were Reared Together or Reared Apart"